General inquiries or mail concerning BHEW should be directed to:

 Washington, DC 20001

 Preparing and sustaining our nation’s science and engineering workforce is the foundation for our global leadership in science, medicine, and technology and our global economic competitiveness.
 Our leadership in these areas allows the United States to remain at the forefront in the creation of new knowledge and innovation and contributes to our nation’s goals for energy, the environment, health care, national security, and the economy.

-At the National Academies, the Board on Higher Education and Workforce (BHEW) provides policymakers, business executives, and academic leaders with insights and recommendations on critical higher education and science and engineering workforce issues facing the nation.
+At the Academies, the Board on Higher Education and Workforce (BHEW) provides policymakers, business executives, and academic leaders with insights and recommendations on critical higher education and science and engineering workforce issues facing the nation.

 With its work grounded firmly in data analysis, the mission of BHEW is to: